Anal Fistula Treatment in Rochester, NY

 Contact your physician immediately if you notice the above symptoms.
 To properly diagnose an anal fistula, your physician will examine the area around the anus.
 If the fistula is not visible, the physician will have to perform an anoscopy, ultrasound or MRI.

-Treating an Anal Fistula
+How is an Anal Fistula Treated?

 Surgery is usually necessary to treat an anal fistula.
 The physician will choose one of the following treatments based on the position of fistula: